MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-create-workflows.md

 ms.date: 11/11/2022
 ms.author: bholtorf
 ---
-# Create Workflows to Connect Tasks in Business Processes
+# <a name="create-workflows-to-connect-tasks-in-business-processes" />Create Workflows to Connect Tasks in Business Processes

 You can create workflows that connect tasks in business processes that are performed by different users.
 System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical workflow steps.